SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 ------------------------------------

 - Platform limitation of 50k records per request (which may process several rollups).
+- For performance reasons ensure the fields used are indexed (lookups are by default) and also any fields used in the filter criteria.
+This can be very important as without this, a full table scan will occur when the platform executes the SOQL and cause performance issues.
+- Formula fields as fields to aggregate are not supported (validation will be added in a future release to block this).
+To work around this, use a Workflow Field Update to copy the formula field value to a physical field and reference that.
 - While the tool can be installed and enabled directly in production, sandbox testing is still strongly recommended.

 Please feel free to raise feedback and issues via the **Github Issues** page [here](https://github.com/afawcett/declarative-lookup-rollup-summaries/issues).